GSA/Section508.gov/_pages/manage/2024-02-11-laws-policies-feedback-mechanism.md

 <ol type="1">
     <li>As opposed to an <a href="https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm" target="_blank">Administrative Complaint</a> under Section 508, scope the type of public feedback the mechanism will collect.
 Agencies should clearly define what constitutes public feedback regarding accessibility issues "<a href="https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/" target="_blank">with agency websites and digital services</a>" and include the definition in their policy and on their public websites where applicable.
 For example, public feedback may include a user emailing that they cannot navigate a webpage using specific Assistive Technology or that color contrast is not sufficient on a web page.
         <ol>
-            <li type="a">A public feedback response is defined as the agency's standard feedback mechanism that provides the ability for website visitors to provide comments or feedback.
+            <li type="a">A public feedback response is defined as a submission using the agency's standard feedback mechanism that provides the ability for website visitors to provide comments or feedback.
 Submissions under this feedback mechanism do not inherently count as a complaint.</li>
             <li>Feedback on accessibility is not solely limited to web content; it also includes digital services.
 This could be an electronic document, a kiosk, etc.</li>
         </ol>
     </li>